chipperdoodles/3color/HOWTO.md

   Okay! we built it! all we have to do to publish is `python press.py publish` and it will push your site according to the method you configure.
 That's it!
 Support for normal ftp will be looked into and probably added.
 If you want to do it yourself you can compress your site into an archive by running `python press.py compress`.
 This does the same thing as it would if you set your PUB_METHOD to 'local' and ran `python press.py publish`.

-  to save yourself some time you can run `python press.py all` and this will run the build command follwed by the publish command.
+  to save yourself some time you can run `python press.py all` and this will run the build command followed by the publish command.

 #### Theming

-  Currently I am working on building a default theme for the website, if you know a little css, feel free to dig around threecolor/static and edit and format.
+  Currently I am working on building a default theme for the website.
+Right now the css is just demo css to show off some of the containers and regions.
+If you know a little css, feel free to dig around threecolor/static/css and edit and format.
 I will be looking into adding theming support so you won't have to worry about breaking things as time progresses.
 Since this is a very early version things will change.
 If you feel brave enough you can dip into the threecolor/templates folder and change the jinja themeing around.
 There's a lot you can do with themeing and if you know html, [jinja]('http://jinja.pocoo.org/') is not terrible to understand.